-The Board of Directors values the portfolio securities on a quarterly basis pursuant to the Company's Asset Valuation guidelines in accordance with the 1940 Act.
-(See "Footnote to Consolidated Schedule of Investments" contained in "Item 1.
-Consolidated Financial Statements.")
+The Company's Investment and Valuation Committee values the portfolio securities on a quarterly basis pursuant to the Company's Asset Valuation guidelines established by the Board of Directors in accordance with the 1940 Act.
+(See "Footnote to Consolidated Schedule of Investments" contained in Item 1.
+"Consolidated Financial Statements.")